The Absolute Best Instant Pot Mexican Rice

 That has everything to do with cook time.
 If you're getting mushy rice, take a minute off of your pressure cook time.
 If crunchy, add a minute.

-mexican rice in a bowl, in front of an instant pot.
+bowl of mexican rice in front of an instant pot.

 4.98 from 38 votes